Exclusion and suspension

-You must apply for an Independent Review Panel within 15 school days of receiving the decision from the governing body, so this must be done as soon as possible.
+You must apply for an Independent Review Panel within 15 school days of receiving the decision from the governing board, so this must be done as soon as possible.

 If your child attends a community or voluntary controlled school, you need to apply through us, and follow the process below.

-- You must either write a letter or email.
+- You must apply via letter or email.

-- In either case you must set out your reasons for applying for a review and, if relevant, state how you consider your child's SEN are relevant to the exclusion.
+- In either case you must set out your reasons for applying for a review and, if relevant, state how you consider your child's special educational need (SEN) are relevant to the exclusion.
 Important: Whether or not your child has recognised special educational needs, you have a right to require a SEN expert attend the review.

-- Should you wish for a SEN expert to attend the review hearing, you must clearly state this at the time you apply for a review of the governors' decision.
+- If you wish for a SEN expert to attend the review hearing, you must clearly state this at the time you apply for a review of the governors' decision.